Lata Mangeshkar: 1990s

 In 1999, she was nominated as a member of Rajya Sabha.
 However, she did not attend Rajya Sabha sessions regularly, inviting criticism from several members of the House, including the Deputy Chairperson Najma Heptullah, Pranab Mukherjee and Shabana Azmi.
 She stated the reason for her absence as ill-health; it was also reported that she had not taken a salary, allowance or a house in Delhi for being a Member of Parliament.

 2000s

 In 2001, Mangeshkar was awarded the Bharat Ratna, India's highest civilian honour.

+In the same year, she established the Master Deenanath Mangeshkar Hospital in Pune, managed by the Lata Mangeshkar Medical Foundation (founded by the Mangeshkar family in October 1989).